Shifted Chunk Encoder for Transformer Based Streaming End-to-End ASR: Experiments

-Table~\ref{tab:other} lists several recently published Transformer encoder based streaming solutions on AISHELL-1 test set.
-We can see the SChunk-Transformer can surpass all the other chunk-wise Transformer models \cite{Tian2020_icassp}\cite{Li2021_head_icassp}, and memory based Transformer models\cite{Zhang2020_interspeech}\cite{Inaguma12020_interspeech} by a large margin.
-Even compared with the time-restricted models U2 and U2++ which have quadratic computational complexity, the SChunk-Conformer can still achieve competitive CER while keeping linear complexity.
+Table~\ref{tab:other} lists several recently published Transformer based streaming solutions.
+We can see that the SChunk-Transformer can surpass all the chunk-wise or memory-based models, with 0.37 and 0.17 absolute CER improvement compared with HS-DACS\cite{Li2021_head_icassp} and MMA\cite{Inaguma12020_interspeech}, respectively.
+Compared with the other time-restricted models, which use sophisticated techniques (for example, language model (LM) rescoring) to further boost performance compared with U2\cite{zhang2020unified_arxiv},it's not surprise that our SChunk-Conformer fails to achieve superior CER as a chunk-wise model.
+However, either U2 or other advanced time-restricted models all have qudratic complexity, in contrast SChunk-Conformer can train and infer more efficiently which is crucial for streaming ASR.

+Compared with the other advanced time-restricted models\cite{wu2021u2++_arxiv},\cite{WNARS_arxiv},\cite{CUSIDE_arxiv}, which use sophisticated techniques to further boost performance compared with \cite{zhang2020unified_arxiv}, it’s no surprise that our SChunk-Conformer fails to achieve superior CER as a chunk-wise model.
+However, either U2 or other advanced time-restricted models all have quadratic time and memory complexities, in contrast, Schunk-Conformer has linear complexity and can train and infer more efficiently which is crucial for streaming ASR.